 While both registered and licensed practical nurses (LPN) care for patients in healthcare facilities, their duties, education, and training and licensing requirements differ.
 RNs and LPNs monitor patients' health and provide basic care, but LPNs may have restrictions regarding exactly what they can do.
 These depend on the state in which they work.
 Some states allow LPNs to provide more advanced care such as giving medication and setting up intravenous drips, and others permit them to do it only under an RN's supervision.

 Like RNs, LPNs must receive formal training, but it typically takes less time to complete.
 Practical nursing programs, found at technical schools and community colleges, are usually about one year long.
 LPNs must also take a licensing exam called the National Council Licensing Exam-PN (NCLEX-PN).

 A job that comes with less responsibility, as well as education and training requirements that are not as rigorous, means that LPNs also have lower earnings than do RNs.
-In 2015, their average median salary was $43,170,
+Their average median salary is $45,030 (2017).

 Is This Career a Good Fit for You?

 Choose a career that matches your interests, personality type, and work-related values and you will have a much better chance of being satisfied with it.
 Do a self assessment to find out if you have the following traits, which RNs need:

 - Interests (Holland Code): SIC (Social, Investigative, Conventional)